ambonvik/cimba/docs/background.rst

 since we will combine these with multithreading at the next higher level of concurrency The Cimba coroutines will exist in parallel universes within each thread.

-We also want our coroutines to share information both through arguments to the context-switching functions ``yield()``, ``resume()``, and ``transfer()``, and by the values returned by these functions.
+We also want our coroutines to share information both through pointer arguments to the context-switching functions ``yield()``, ``resume()``, and ``transfer()``, and by the values returned by these functions.
 Control is passed out of a coroutine by calling one of these functions.
 Control is also passed back to the coroutine by what appears to be a normal return from this function call.
-The two ways of communicating between coroutines are then sharing a pointer to some mutable context data structure as an argument, and returning a signal value that can be used to determine if soemthing unexpected happened during the call.
+The two ways of communicating between coroutines are then sharing a pointer to some mutable context data structure as an argument, and returning a signal value that can be used to determine if something unexpected happened during the call.
+We will use both, since these give very different semantics.

 Moreover, we want our coroutines to return an exit value if and when they terminate, and we want the flexibility of either just returning this exit value from the coroutine